rickybassom/gmn-python-api/docs/data_schemas.rst

 Data Schemas
 ============

-GMN data fields are accessible through Pandas DataFrames produced by the gmn-python-api package.
+GMN data fields are accessible through Pandas DataFrames produced by the gmn-python-api library.
 See the `meteor_summary_schema API reference section`_ for function and variable details.

 Accessing meteor trajectory summary fields code example: